scotstan/bonsai-simulink/README.md

 **bonsaiTrain.m** is our script which validates that the model has all the appropriate dependencies in the project folder and begins training.
 Note that `mdl` defines the model file, and fast restart is turned on.
 The script checks that all the appropriate configuration is set in **bonsaiConfig.m**.
 Make sure to run locally once to ensure the Simulink toolbox is hooked up correctly.

-3. **bonsaiAssessData.m**
+3. **bonsaiAssess.m**

-bonsaiAssessData sets the values necessary for a user to initiate assessment of a trained model.
+bonsaiAssess sets the values necessary for a user to initiate assessment of a trained model.

+3. **bonsaiPredict.m**

+bonsaiPredict sets the values necessary for a user to use prediction with a trained model.

 ## Configuring the Bonsai Toolbox